 The question in the title is a roundabout way of asking if female cats have periods.
 As female cats come into heat in cycles (the estrus cycle) we have to make sure we understand what a human period (cycle) means in terms of menstruation and ask if cats have the same thing.

 Cats don’t do this.
 They don’t have ‘periods’ as described.
-They are induced ovulators – the physical act of mating causes the female to ovulate rather than it automatically occuring.
-Therefore the answer to the question is that female cats do not ‘bleed’ in this meaning of the term as the egg is fertilised when created.
+They are induced ovulators – the physical act of mating causes the female to ovulate rather than it automatically occurring.
+Therefore, the answer to the question is that female cats do not ‘bleed’ in this meaning of the term as the egg is fertilised when created.

 SOME MORE ON CAT HEAT BEHAVIOUR: